 Further to this, the costed package also includes a 10% contingency which has been included to ensure that there is no shortfall in the delivery of necessary mitigation measures.
 With annual reviews of the tariff in line with the Retail Price Index (RPI) and considerations of the RAMS for each Local Plan review, each Local Plan period will secure developer contributions to fund ongoing delivery of mitigation which amounts to 'in perpetuity'.
-The provision of the mitigation package is sufficient to address the 'in perpetuity' issue as measures will be funded by the LPAs on a rolling programme.
+The provision of the mitigation package is sufficient to address the 'in perpetuity' issue.

-The RAMS package of mitigation measures has been identified to cost in the region of £7.9 million.
+The RAMS package of mitigation measures has been identified to cost in the region of $\pm$ 7.9 million.
 This tariff is payable on each net new dwelling that currently does not have full planning consent.
 There will therefore be a required cost to be paid by developers on each new dwelling that does not currently have planning permission.
 This approach seeks to mitigate the additional recreational pressure in a way that ensures that those responsible for it pay to mitigate it at a level consistent with the level of potential harm.
 Fairly, this represents a planning contribution that must be paid for each net new dwelling delivered in the County.
-This cost is identified as £185.93 per dwelling and per bedspace for tourist accommodation or student accommodation unit equivalents.
+This cost is identified as f185.93 per dwelling and per bedspace for tourist accommodation or student accommodation unit equivalents.